KubeDeckio/KubeSnapIt/README.md

-# KubeSnap
+# KubeSnapIt

-KubeSnap is a PowerShell-based tool for Kubernetes that allows users to:
+KubeSnapIt is a PowerShell-based tool for Kubernetes that allows users to:

 1. Take Snapshots of Cluster Configurations: